thephijo/DIY_SteelWallet/README.md

 Aluminum has a melting point of approx. 660 ° C and is therefore to be regarded as unsuitable.
 Even if [Jameson Lopp has had good experiences with copper](https://jlopp.github.io/metal-bitcoin-storage-reviews/reviews/safe-seed/), the melting point (1083 °C) appears to be too low to guarantee sufficient protection against long-term heat and fire.
 The melting point of titanium (1668 °C; roughly 1000 °C more than aluminium!) and stainless steel (1460 °C) appear to be much more suitable.

+Judging by Jameson Lopp's test, the engraving of the metal plate by means of letter stamps is comparatively very reliable.
+For this reason, this method is used for the DIX_SteelWallet.
+Depending on the requirements, of course, another method can be used; after all, it's your bitcoin and it's your decision.
+I would choose a "Letter and Number Metal Stamp Set" of my choice and hammer the Seed into the plate.
+Technically the first 4 words would be sufficient according to BIP39 but I would rather be on the safe side and engrave the words completely.
+During engraving the metal plate can bend a bit, a few strokes with a hammer after every word using a flat surface reduces the bending.
+With engraving as a method however I do not see a way how the words could vanish under normal conditions.

 # DIY production - How To